olitech1010/rayvalley-html-css-js-project-tut/README.md

 Congratulations!
 You've learned the fundamentals of web development through this project.
 You now understand:

-✅ HTML structure and semantic markup
+HTML structure and semantic markup
-✅ CSS styling, layout, and responsive design
+CSS styling, layout, and responsive design
-✅ JavaScript for interactivity
+JavaScript for interactivity
-✅ Best practices and code organization
+Best practices and code organization

 Keep practicing, building projects, and learning.
 Web development is a journey, and you're on the right path!

-**Happy Coding! 🚀**
+**Happy Coding!**

 ---